Ocean acidification

-Decreased ocean pH has a range of potentially harmful effects for marine organisms.
-These include reduced calcification, depressed metabolic rates, lowered immune responses, and reduced energy for basic functions such as reproduction.
-The effects of ocean acidification are therefore impacting marine ecosystems that provide food, livelihoods, and other ecosystem services for a large portion of humanity.
-Some 1 billion people are wholly or partially dependent on the fishing, tourism, and coastal management services provided by coral reefs.
-Ongoing acidification of the oceans may therefore threaten future food chains linked with the oceans.
+A lower ocean pH has a range of potentially harmful effects for marine organisms.
+Scientists have observed for example reduced calcification, lowered immune responses, and reduced energy for basic functions such as reproduction.
+Ocean acidification can impact marine ecosystems that provide food and livelihoods for many people.
+About one billion people are wholly or partially dependent on the fishing, tourism, and coastal management services provided by coral reefs.
+Ongoing acidification of the oceans may therefore threaten food chains linked with the oceans.

-The United Nations Sustainable Development Goal 14 ("Life below Water") has a target to "minimize and address the impacts of ocean acidification".
-Reducing carbon dioxide emissions (i.e. climate change mitigation measures) is the only solution that addresses the root cause of ocean acidification.
-Mitigation measures which achieve carbon dioxide removal from the atmosphere would help to reverse ocean acidification.
-The more specific ocean-based mitigation methods (e.g. ocean alkalinity enhancement, enhanced weathering) could also reduce ocean acidification.
-These strategies are being researched but generally have a low technology readiness level and many risks.
+One of the only solutions that would address the root cause of ocean acidification is reducing carbon dioxide emissions.
+This is one of the main objectives of climate change mitigation measures.
+The removal of carbon dioxide from the atmosphere would also help to reverse ocean acidification.
+In addition, there are some specific ocean-based mitigation methods, for example ocean alkalinity enhancement and enhanced weathering.
+These strategies are under investigation, but generally have a low technology readiness level and many risks.

-Ocean acidification has occurred previously in Earth's history.
+Ocean acidification has happened before in Earth's geologic history.
 The resulting ecological collapse in the oceans had long-lasting effects on the global carbon cycle and climate.